Hrvatski Ovcar

 Characteristics

-The Croatian Shepherd Dog is a breed of dog recognized by the FCI.
+The Croatian Sheepdog is a breed recognized by the FCI.
 It grows up to 50 cm tall and weighs up to 16 kg.
-Its coat is completely black, soft and of medium length.
-Occasionally, small white spots can appear.
-The pointed head shape and his muscular build make him a very attractive dog.
+Its coat is pure black, soft and of medium length.
+Small white patches may appear occasionally.
+Its pointed head and muscular build make it a very attractive dog.

-Since he is very fond of children, you can also keep him well as a family dog.
-However, he has a high protective instinct.
+As he is very fond of children, he can also be kept as a family dog.
+However, he has a strong protective instinct.
 He always wants to keep his herd, his family, together.
-In Croatia, he is therefore mainly used as a herding dog.
+This is why it is mainly used as a herding dog in Croatia.

-To keep the Hrvatski as an uncomplicated family dog, a consistent education is necessary from the beginning.
-Ideally, you should visit a good dog school from the beginning.
-There your dog will be well socialized and you will learn to get along with each other.
-Besides physical exercise, mental exercise is also very important.
-The Croatian Shepherd is very intelligent.
-Therefore he understands new commands quickly and implements them without any problems.
+In order to keep the Croatian Sheepdog as an uncomplicated family dog, consistent training is necessary right from the start.
+It is best to attend a good dog school right from the start.
+There, your dog will be well socialized and you will learn to get along with each other.
+In addition to physical exercise, mental exercise is also very important.
+The Croatian Sheepdog is a very intelligent dog.
+This means that it understands new commands quickly and carries them out without any problems.

-Moreover, he is extremely loyal and wants to fulfill his owner's every wish.
-Not like other sheepdogs, he carries out orders even if he does not see the point.
-Towards strangers, the Croatian Shepherd is rather distant, but builds a close bond when trusted.
-He is also usually quick to accept other dogs and cats into his pack.
+He is also very loyal and wants to fulfill his owner's every wish.
+Unlike other German Shepherds, it will carry out commands even if it does not understand their meaning.
+The Croatian Sheepdog is rather reserved towards strangers, but builds up a close bond when trusted.
+As a rule, it also quickly integrates other dogs and cats into its pack.

 Coat care: